wjx0820/athena-core/README.md

   <a href="https://athenalab.ai/"><img src="https://img.shields.io/badge/Website-AthenaLab.AI-blue" alt="Website"></a>
 </div>

 **Athena** is a production-ready general AI agent built to *do*, not just *think*.
-It bridges insight with execution, helping you move from idea to reality effortlessly.
+It bridges insight with execution, helping you move from idea to results effortlessly.

 Some examples of what Athena can do:

-- "🧠 Train a digit recognition model on the MNIST dataset using PyTorch"
-- "🕹️ Launch a local Flask app and expose it using localtunnel"
 - "📥 Find the top 3 most-starred Python repositories on GitHub this week and summarize what each does"
 - "🔎 Search Hacker News for posts about 'LangChain' and summarize the top 3 discussions"
+- "✈️ Check for flight prices every day and visualize price trends over time"
 - "📊 Plot the MACD and RSI for TSLA over the last week"
-- "🌐 Go to TechCrunch and extract the latest 5 tech news headlines"
+- "🗺️ Get the past year's weather in Tokyo and tell me the best time to visit"
+- "💬 Translate this Word document from Spanish to English and preserve formatting"
 - "📚 Scrape the top 10 books from the New York Times Best Sellers list and generate a reading list"
-- "🗺️ Get the current weather in Tokyo and tell me the best time to visit this week"
-- "📁 Find all PDF files in the Downloads folder and move them to Documents/Reading"
-- "💬 Translate this Word document from Spanish to English and preserve formatting"
+- "🧠 Train a digit recognition model on the MNIST dataset using PyTorch"

 Explore demos and experience Athena directly in your browser: [https://athenalab.ai/](https://athenalab.ai/).